 What is the Forces Help to Buy Scheme?

-The Forces Help to Buy scheme is an interest free loan that helps to cover a house deposit as well as any other fees that occur whilst buying a home.
+The Forces Help to Buy scheme is an interest free loan that helps to cover a house deposit as well as any other fees that occur whilst buying a home and can work well with military mortgages.
 Military personnel can borrow up to 50% of their annual salary interest free, as long as it is a maximum of £25,000.
 This money could be used towards the deposit or fees.

 The Forces Help to Buy Scheme only covers those looking for their first property, those moving due to a new assignment or those who have had a change in family circumstances.

 Can Everyone Apply to the Forces Help to Buy Scheme?

 You need to be military personnel to apply for the Forces Help to Buy Scheme, obviously.